 A gap analysis between a number of ESG infrastructure questionnaires of Infrastructure Debt IWG members and the GRESB Infrastructure Asset Assessment will be undertaken to determine whether the Infrastructure Asset Assessment captures all relevant data points for lenders.
 This is based on due diligence questionnaires shared by Working Group members.
 The 2019 GRESB Asset Assessment can be found here.

 Legal advisors will be asked to advise on a set of ESG terms for covenants that could be added to loan documentation.
 Technical advisors are also invited to join the Infrastructure Debt IWG.

-The first in-person meeting took place in London on October 2, 2019.
-The next meeting will take place in Paris on December 3, 2019.
 The Infrastructure Debt IWG is open to additional members, specifically industry experts such as legal and technical advisors.
-If you are interested in attending the next meeting either in-person or by teleconference, please contact us.
+If you are interested in attending the next meetings (scheduled for April 13, 2021 / September 14, 2021 / December 14, 2021) either in-person or by teleconference, please contact us.

 + Meeting held on October 2, 2019 – Download slides

 + Meeting held on December 3, 2019 – Download slides

 + Meeting held on April 22, 2020 – Download slides